 While the options are varied, there are certain things to consider when shopping for biker sunglasses.

 Longer motorcycle rides and even short rides at higher speeds require a rider to wear glasses that prevent the wind from swirling around behind the lens and causing the eyes to dry out or blowing the glasses off of the rider’s face.

 If an individual is typically riding in between stoplights, it’s a good idea to purchase eyewear that allows for more circulation around the eye area to minimize fogging, as well as perspiration near the eyes.

-It’s a good idea to look for motorcycle sunglasses that have features to help provide the benefits mentioned above and also can added to your desk toys collection.
+It’s a good idea to look for motorcycle sunglasses that have features to help provide the benefits mentioned above and also can add to your desk toys collection.
 Some appealing features include foam eyecups that protect the eyes from swirling winds, and sunglasses featuring a venting system.

 While these features are beneficial, keep in mind, if too much air circulates behind the glasses, the eyes may begin to feel dry.
 If there’s not enough circulation, it can suffocate the eyes.
-Both conditions may reduce the total amount of time a rider can remain on their bike and comfortable.
+Both conditions may reduce the total amount of time a rider can remain on their bike and be comfortable.

 Keep in mind, most knock-off brands of motorcycle eyeglasses aren’t designed for balanced airflow.
 This can create uncomfortable conditions for all types of riders.
 Be careful about wearing any sunglasses that aren’t designed specifically for higher speeds.